Local geometry of special pieces of nilpotent orbits: Computational results

 \begin{theorem} The slice ${\mathcal S}\cap\overline{\0}$ is isomorphic to $({\mathfrak h}_4\oplus{\mathfrak h}_4^*)/\mathfrak{S}_5$. \end{theorem}

 \begin{proof} The weighted Dynkin diagram of $\0$ is nonzero only on the fifth simple root, where its value is $2$.
 The highest root has coefficient $5$ on this simple root, which implies that $10$ is the largest eigenvalue for $\ad(h)$, where $h$ is the semisimple element of the $\sl2$-subalgebra for $\0$.
 It follows that $({\rm ad}\, x)^{11}=0$ for all $x$ in the closure of $\0$.
-There are two orbits, of type $D_5+A_1$ and $A_6$, which contain $\0$ in their closure and have a minimal degeneration to $\0$.
-Both of these have a largest eigenvalue for their $\ad(h)$ that exceeds $11$ (namely, $15$ and $13$, respectively).
+The two nilpotent orbits which are minimal among those not contained in $\overline\0$, namely $D_5$ and $A_6$, have Jordan blocks of sizes $15$ and $13$ respectively on the adjoint representation.
 It follows that the zero set of the equations $({\rm ad}\, x)^{11}$ for $x \in \g$ is exactly $\overline{\0}$.

 The centralizer $\mathfrak z$ in $\g$ of an element in $\0'$ has dimension $48$.
-The reductive part $\cg$ of $\mathfrak z$ is isomorphic to $\sl2$.
-Let $V(i)$ denote the irreducible representation of $\sl2$ of highest weight $i$.
+The reductive part $\cg$ of $\mathfrak z$ is isomorphic to $\sl2$, as in the $F_4$ case.
 As a $\cg$-module, $\mathfrak z$ decomposes as $V(2) \oplus V(3) \oplus V(4) \oplus V(5) \oplus W$, where $W$ is a $30$-dimensional reducible $\sl2$-representation.
 We found in Magma a basis for $\mathfrak z$ that simultaneously respected this $\sl2$-decomposition and the Kazhdan grading.
 (For our calculations in GAP, we used the basis constructed in \cite{Lawther-Testerman}.)
 Then by restricting the generic matrix $({\rm ad}\, x)^{11}$ to $\mathcal S$ using the dual basis, we located several equations that contained linear terms in the dual basis, allowing us to eliminate those variables.
 After eliminating those variables (also using the condition ${\rm tr}(({\rm ad}\, x)^2)=0$), we again found more variables we could eliminate.
 Continuing in this way, we were able to eliminate all $30$ variables coming from $W$.